Miomir Kecmanović

-Miomir Kecmanović (Миомир Кецмановић, /sh/; born 31 August 1999) is a Serbian professional tennis player.
-Kecmanović reached his best singles ranking of world No. 27 on 16 January 2023 and he peaked at world No. 127 on 24 April 2023 in the doubles rankings.
-He has won two ATP titles both in singles and doubles.
+Miomir Kecmanović (Миомир Кецмановић, /sr/; born 31 August 1999) is a Serbian professional tennis player.
+He reached his best singles ranking of world No. 27 on 16 January 2023, and peaked at world No. 127 on 24 April 2023 in doubles.
+Kecmanović has won two ATP titles both in singles and doubles.
 He is currently the No. 2 Serbian player.

 Career

 Juniors: Orange Bowl champion & junior No. 1

 In December 2015, Kecmanović won the Orange Bowl in a 3-set match against Stefanos Tsitsipas from Greece, 6–3, 2–6, 7–6^{(5)}.
 He reached the final in singles at 2016 Junior US Open where he was defeated by Canadian Félix Auger-Aliassime.
 He finished the year 2016 as ITF Juniors number 1 ranked tennis player.

 2016: Davis Cup alternate player

 Kecmanović was a fifth (reserve) player on a Serbian Davis Cup team in their quarterfinal tie against Great Britain in the 2016 Davis Cup – a standard practice of Tennis Federation of Serbia for each tie to invite a different talented young player to practice with regular players and gain necessary experience.
 Kecmanović credited this experience for finishing the year as junior world No. 1 and said that he is looking forward to one day make the team and play for Serbia.